Coronavirus (Covid-19): what measures remain in practice to minimise risk?

 How will you use my data?

-Can I access my records?
+Can I access my pet’s records?

-The Data Protection Act 1998 gives anyone the right to be informed about any personal data relating to themselves on payment of an administration charge.
 On request, you are entitled to copies of your pet’s clinical records.
 Radiographs taken on site remain the property of 387 Vets as x-ray fees relate to interpretation only.

 How do I make a complaint?

 We hope you’ll be very happy with the service you receive at 387 Vets.
 However, if you are unhappy, please do tell us so that we can work to improve our service for you and the rest of our clients.
 Do speak to one of our members of staff.
 If the person you need to talk to is not available, we will ask them to contact you, or if you prefer, please put your complaint in writing to our Clinical Director Hamish Duncan.
+We aim to respond to all complaints within 7 days of receipt.

 What happens if I have an emergency after closing?